gbmhunter/blog/content/programming/languages/batch/index.md

 ## Replacing Substrings Within Strings

-Batch files provides a way to replace substrings withing a string (or more generically, find and replace parts of a variable).
+Batch files provides a way to replace substrings within a string (or more generically, find and replace parts of a variable).

 ```
 set str1=%1